University of Wyoming Round Robin

 Less jargon more eloquence.
 I get bored with repeated catch phrases.
 I understand the need for efficiency, but debaters who recognize the need for innovation by individuals in the activity will receive more points.

 Speed: I expect I can digest at least 70% of your speech.
 The other 30% should be general human attention span issues on my part.
-I firmly believe debate is a communication event, I am saddened by that this has been undervalued as debaters prepare for tournaments.
+I firmly believe debate is a communication event, I am saddened that this has been undervalued as debaters prepare for tournaments.
 If I agree with X debater that Y debater’s speech on an argument was incoherent, I am more and more willing to just ignore the argument.
-Computer screens and Bayesian calculus aside, there is a human in this body it makes human decisions.
+Computer screens and Bayesian calculus aside, there is a human in this body that makes human decisions.

 Should affs be topical?